 2. Hiro, Desert Shield to Desert Storm, "Part II, The Crisis;" Watson, ed., Military Lessons of the Gulf War, "Part II.
 Diplomacy."
-Cheney, "Interim Report to Congress on the Conduct of the Persian Gulf Conflict;" OSAF, Draft Report on Space Forces and National Security, 23 September 1993; Office of the Chief of Staff of the Air Force, Blue Ribbon Panel on the Air Force in Space in the Club, Washington, D.C., 25 January 1989.
+Cheney, "Interim Report to Congress on the Conduct of the Persian Gulf Conflict;" OSAF, Draft Report on Space Forces and National Security, 23 September 1993; Office of the Chief of Staff of the Air Force, Blue Ribbon Panel on the Air Force in Space in the 21st Century, ca. February 1993, pp. 1-4 (hereafter cited as Blue Ribbon Panel Executive Summary).